libplctag/libplctag/README.md

 thread-safe.
 We have added lock/unlock API calls that use mutexes, but if you are using the library wrapped in another language, you should use that language's synchronization primitives to prevent simultaneous access.

-There is example code (POSIX only) showing how to use the tag lock and unlock API functions.
+There is example code (C POSIX only) showing how to use the tag lock and unlock API functions.

 If you share a tag between two threads, you are going to get undefined behavior (almost certainly a crash) unless you serialize access.
 We tried to keep the tag